 The Company is part of a tax consolidated group under Australian taxation law, of which the Company is the head entity.
 As a result, the Company is subject to income tax through its membership of the tax consolidated group.
-Tax expense/income, deferred tax liabilities and deferred tax assets arising from temporary differences of the members of the tax-consolidated group are recognised in the separate financial statements of the members of the tax-consolidated group using the 'separate taxpayer within group' approach by reference to the carrying amounts in the separate financial statements of each entity and the tax values applying under tax consolidation.
+Tax expense/income, deferred tax liabilities and deferred tax assets arising from temporary differences of the members of the tax-consolidated group are recognised in the separate financial statements of the members of the carrying amounts in the separate financial statements of each entity and the tax values applying under tax consolidation.
 Current tax liabilities and assets and deferred tax assets arising from unused tax losses and relevant tax credits of the members of the tax-consolidated group (if any) are recognised by the Company (as head entity in the tax-consolidated group).